If you’re ready for some fresh content marketing ideas for real estate agents in 2017, you’ve come to the right place.

 In an age when internet noise couldn’t be any louder, it’s no secret that the need for relevant, compelling content is bigger than ever.
 Early adopters of the strategic approach, better known as content marketing, are engaging their audiences, increasing brand awareness and positioning themselves as real estate industry thought leaders.
 Personalizing and cultivating meaningful relationships is now the reality of an effective marketing strategy.
 And in the real estate industry, agents are challenged to create high-quality content that resonates with their clients.

 With the increasing number of social platforms for business, it’s more important than ever to build a presence on each channel by developing platform-specific content.
 And it’s no easy task.
 Gone are the days when one carefully crafted message could reach the masses.
 Today, the most successful content marketing tactics resonate with consumers and add value to their lives, winning their loyalty and business over time.
-Here are five creative real estate marketing ideas for 2017 you likely haven’t tried yet:
+Here are five content marketing ideas for real estate agents for 2017 you likely haven’t tried yet:

 1. Write an eBook